Happy New Year everyone!

-Which brings me on to my key message again for 2013 and beyond – Love is all that matters.
+Which brings me on to my key message again for this year and beyond – Love is all that matters.

-If you missed my last post, please do check it out – Why Love is all That Matters Beyond 21.12.12
+Please check out this key post from my archives – Why Love is all That Matters Beyond 21.12.12

 Once you have stopped doing the 7 things above, you naturally get drawn to doing the opposite.

 So make this year the year in which you:-